paulkarpenko/us-code-ui/uscode/title-18-crimes-and-criminal-procedure/chapter-029-elections-and-political-activities.md

 1980—Pub.
 L. 96–187 substituted provisions relating to the place of solicitation for provisions relating to the making of political contributions.

 #### Effective Date of 2002 Amendment
 Amendment by Pub.
 L. 107–155 effective Nov.
 6, 2002, see section 402 of Pub.
-L. 107–155, set out as an Effective Date of 2002 Amendment; Regulations note under [section 431 of Title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section431&num=0&edition=prelim), The Congress.
+L. 107–155, set out as an Effective Date of 2002 Amendment; Regulations note under [section 30101 of Title 52](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title52-section30101&num=0&edition=prelim), Voting and Elections.

 #### Effective Date of 1980 Amendment
 Amendment by Pub.
 L. 96–187 effective Jan.
 8, 1980, see section 301(a) of Pub.
-L. 96–187, set out as a note under [section 431 of Title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section431&num=0&edition=prelim), The Congress.
+L. 96–187, set out as a note under [section 30101 of Title 52](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title52-section30101&num=0&edition=prelim), Voting and Elections.

 <a id="section-608"></a>